cirno-app/cirno/README.md

 When you `import` an application, Cirno will move all the dependencies to the shared cache.
 When you `export` an application, Cirno will copy the dependencies from the shared cache to the bundle.

 Finally, Cirno support garbage collection for the shared cache.
-You can use `cirno prune` to remove unused packages from the cache.
+You can use `cirno gc` to remove unused packages from the cache.
 This will allow Cirno to have even less disk usage than Yarn or pnpm stores.

 ### Backup Timeline